Jonathan Baxter

 Artist statement

 Jonathan Baxter is an artist, curator and peer-educator.
-Since 2009 Jonathan has developed an innovative approach to public engagement and peer-education through a series of socially engaged art projects, peer-education platforms, curated exhibitions, and festivals.
+Since 2009 Jonathan has developed an innovative approach to public engagement and peer-education through a series of socially engaged and ecological art projects, peer-education programmes, curated exhibitions, and festivals.
 Jonathan’s work explores a wide range of topics with an underlying commitment to social, environmental and economic justice.

 What the critics say

-‘engaging and approachable … the efforts of those who strive for intelligent discourse across the so-called ‘divide’ [of humanities and science] must be lauded’ – The Times, commenting on the exhibition, Soil
+Soil (a gallery-based exhibition and performance programme) – ‘engaging and approachable … the efforts of those who strive for intelligent discourse across the so-called ‘divide’ [of humanities and science] must be lauded’ – Giles Sutherland, The Times.

-‘Contemporary fine art at it’s best – skilful, playful and politically challenging in equal measure’ – Metro, commenting on the exhibition, New Skin
+New Skin (gallery-based exhibition) ‘Contemporary fine art at its best – skilful, playful and politically challenging in equal measure’ – Metro.

 Education / training